pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 7. To open window menu

     `Alt + space`
-    > For example, I can press `Alt + space` to see the drop down menu, then type `c` to close a software.
+    > For example, I can press `Alt + space` to see a drop down menu, then type `c` to close the selected software.
 8. To access top drop down menu (file menu) for most software

     `Alt + ` corresponding letter